ryancgolden/NewsFerret/README.md

 RUNNING MATLAB ANALYSIS
 -----------------------
-[TODO: more info here]
+The Analyzer above automatically runs the main_id functions.
+These instructions are only needed if you want to run MATLAB on your own, debug the functions, etc.

 1. Ensure the *.dat files from above are at $NEWSFERRET/src/matlab/dat folder, if they aren't there already
-2. Run $NEWSFERRET/src/matlab/main_id.m to perform clustering and get top 25 words per doc
+2. Run $NEWSFERRET/src/matlab/main_id.m to get all output vairables and write out dat files.
-3. Run $NEWSFERRET/src/matlab/termsim.m to get pairwise similarity cell array
-4. XXX: Open "c" in variable editor, copy and paste to Excel, to get pairwise similarity information into a spreadsheet.
-As of this writing, I have not had good luck with using 'xlswrite' or 'csvwrite' functions with cell arrays.
-5. Explore the MATLAB code and variables!
+3. Explore the MATLAB code and variables.

 QUESTIONS/COMMENTS
 ------------------